Shot In the Arm Housing Incentive

 “Shot in the Arm” – Phase 1 – ran from 2015-2017.
 There were 48 new homes constructed and all have been sold, creating an estimated $11 million in new valuation, approximately $125,000 in retail sales from purchases of materials, generates $240,000 in annual property taxes and brought over 100 new residents into the community either through direct sales, or step up sales that opened up older housing for other residents.
 The original incentive investment was $350,000 – half from Chamber Devco and half from the City of North Platte’s Quality Growth Fund.

 Phase 2 launched in 2018 with commitments of $1,183,400 in incentives pledged by the State of Nebraska’s Rural Workforce Housing Fund, Union Pacific Foundation, Great Plains Health, City of North Platte’s Quality Growth Funds and Chamber Devco incentive partners.
-There are 118 housing units committed in the program right now with many more on the waiting list.
+There were initially 118 housing units committed in the program.

 Program guidelines require houses to be 1,400 square feet minimum with two car garage.
 Incentive is $12,000 for single family; $6,000 per unit for multi-family built to city standards.
 Each developer had to commit to at least two and no “pre-sold” are allowed.

 Even with much of 2018 dedicated to getting construction plans and developments in place, still 9 new houses were constructed by five different developers, creating another $2.5 million in new valuation.
 Anticipated additional valuation being created by Phase 2 is expected to exceed $25 million.
 That does not include several other housing projects being proposed that were attracted to North Platte because of the statewide publicity of the program.